spiral/docs/components/modules.md

 $installer->addBinding('sample', self::class);
 ```

-> Installer bindings support only simple string definions and mounted by ModuleManager (not by module itself), hovewer due you can implement SingletonInterface by your extension classes you can avoid using bootstrap method and make your module loaded on demand.
+> Installer bindings support only simple string definions and mounted by ModuleManager (not by module itself), however due you can implement SingletonInterface by your extension classes you can avoid using bootstrap method and make your module loaded on demand.

 ```php
 class SampleModule extends Module implements SingletonInterface